Wealth management is integrating digital investment at a fast pace

 Customers prefer digital investing due to convenience and no-to-low cost

 Inc42 presents a list of the 6 wealth management startups from India

-As across commerce, healthcare or transportation, Indians have changed how they invest their wealth and assets.
+With rising disposable incomes, Indians have changed how they invest their wealth and assets.
 No longer is it about trusting that one manager, but relying on data and a host of other indicators to make decisions.
-Often a computer is taking these decisions for investors with the rise in automated wealth management.
+Often a computer running on numerous algorithms is taking these decisions for investors with the rise of automated wealth management.

-Bengaluru-based Groww was founded in 2018 by former Flipkart employees Lalit Keshre, Harsh Jain, Neeraj Singh and Ishan Bansal.
-The startup aims to make first-time mutual funds investment easier and simpler through its mobile apps and a web platform.
+Founded in 2017 by former Flipkart employees Lalit Keshre, Harsh Jain, Neeraj Singh and Ishan Bansal, Groww aims to make first-time mutual funds investment easier and simpler through its mobile apps and a web platform.

 Besides offering investors an objective evaluation of all the mutual funds available in the market, Groww is looking at educating investors about the various risks involved in each portfolio through Groww Assist.
 The company’s SmartSave product is an investment product fashioned like a bank account, where customers can withdraw their investments.